Kinovarobotics/ros2_kortex/kortex_driver/README.md

 ### State interfaces
 This driver exports position and velocity state interfaces for joint defined in the URDF.

-Additionally, one state interface `reset_fault/internal_fault` is is used for determining the robot's fault state.
+Additionally, one state interface `reset_fault/internal_fault` is used for determining the robot's fault state.